 It’s a two day drive, we find him shooting pool, where else?

 “What is it with pool?
 I mean, did somebody say, ‘Here’s a cool idea, let’s design a game for the least common denominator?’
 Everything I know about pool halls is tacky guys with tacky nicknames, or that biker boy, pickup truck sort.
 Am I being too snobby?”

 Janah giggles, “Probably.
 We don’t know squat about pool halls, or the people who frequent them.
 We see junk on television.”

 “What about Demetrius?”

 “Well, you have a point.
 Our first live experience didn’t put pool in such a great light.
 I don’t care about pool, it’s just touch and physics.
 I don’t see the big deal.
-It seems more interesting than trying to knock down pins by rolling a plastic ball down a floor.
-I know I’m not spending any time one either one of them.”
+It seems more interesting than trying to knock down pins by rolling a plastic ball down a wooden floor.
+I know I’m not spending any time on either one of them.”

 “Maybe pool halls should be illegal instead of marijuana, they seem to attract far more assholes than weed.”